jodokae/cmput663-msr14-replic/README.md

 The main part of the repository is the analysis.py.
 First it will query all commits of the msr14 challenge out of a MySQL database which has to be downloaded and installed as described in section Setup.
 For performance reasons all the commits will be written into a file of the format "[commitID] \n [commitMessage] \n \n \n".
 This file is given to the SentimentAnalysis tool which gives us another file.
 This file is then processed as described in the paper (take average of positive and negative sentiment of every snippet, then assign either negative value, positive value or 0 depending on the values).
 These values are then written into a new table in the database.

 Via the plot_xy.py files it is possible to reproduce the tables 2, 3 and 4 and figures 1 and 2 of the paper.
 We did not reproduce the section 3.4 because it needs manual grouping of the projects and cannot be derived from the dataset itself but needs additional information and a lot of time.
+Also it was not possible to reproduce section 3.5 because the database does not contain information about project stars.

 # Setup #